miquels/webdavfs/README.md

 ## How to install and use.

-First you need to install golang, git, and set up your environment:
+First you need to install golang, git, fuse, and set up your environment:

 ```
 $ su -m
 Password:
 # apt-get install golang
 # apt-get install git
+# apt-get install fuse
 # exit
+$ cd
 $ mkdir pkg bin src
 $ export GOPATH=$HOME
 ```